 Anyway, ever since I’ve tasted it I was in love.
-Yes I still love my husband but this lemon meringue pie is difficult to resist.
-I’ve been learning from my husband on how to make this pie and now I’m the one who’s making it for our family.
+Yes, I still love my husband but this lemon meringue pie is difficult to resist.
+I’ve been learning from my husband how to make this pie and now I’m the one who’s making it for our family.
 He still gets the fame though..oh well.

 If you know or have tried lemon meringue pie then you will notice that there are different types of base for it.
 There’s no right or wrong in this as of course everybody has their own preferences.
 Live life, be free.
 Don’t you agree?

 As for this recipe, the texture for the base is in between a cake and a short-crust pastry.
 It has that soft cakey touch to it and at the same time holds its own firmness.
 Makes any sense?
 Of course, it does!

 I will tell you that the dough for this base is a bit soft and sticky.
 But don’t worry.
 I totally understand if you get panicky upon hearing that or while you’re touching the dough.
 Why?
 Because I was like that when I first made it.

 Though it’s like that, it is extremely forgiving.
 Meaning if it breaks or falls when you move it, you can simply pick up the pieces and patch them here and there.
 Trust me, I’ve done that more times than I can remember.